wdiesveld/TinyQueries/README.md

 With TinyQueries you can create a REST API in which the endpoints are mapped directly to database queries, without an intermediate object layer.
 The queries can be created either by plain SQL or by a compiler which compiles object oriented notation into SQL.
 It's based on two components:
 * A query compiler - it's like a Less for SQL, so you create SQL queries by compiling them.
-* A simple and powerful syntax to nest the output of SQL queries
+* A simple and powerful syntax to combine the output of queries into nested structures.

 ## System Requirements